-Overall, this student engagement opportunity provides companies with an additional set of ideas to support their SDG solutions, while giving students from Advanced PRME schools the opportunity to gain insight into the process of corporate innovation.
+Overall, this student engagement opportunity provides companies with an additional set of ideas to support their SDG solutions, while giving students from PRME Signatories the opportunity to gain insight into the process of corporate innovation.
 This would enable students to put their knowledge into practice while contributing solutions to address the SDGs.
 Students will also gain exposure to top-tier companies and expand their professional and social network.

 Criteria for Student Teams